Yuriy-Nova/github-pages-with-jekyll/_posts/2020-05-03-my-first-blog-post.md

-I do not know what to write in new file?
 ---
-title: "Acquaintance with GitHub"
+title: "Welcome with GitHub!"
-date: 2020-05-04
+date: 2021-01-05
 ---
+<h1>I do not know what to write in new file?</h1>